 - a.
-Program Secretarial Officers shall: - (1) Assure compliance with the mandatory standards of this Order. - (2) Review, coordinate with, and submit to EH-1, requests for exemptions from the mandatory standards, as delineated by the exemption procedures of Attachment 2. - (3) Prescribe, as appropriate, additional or more stringent standards for individual facilities after appropriate consultation with EH-1, field element management, and, as appropriate, other Secretarial Officers. - (4) Identify needs to EH-1 for new standards to address environment, safety, and health concerns. - b.
-Heads of Field Elements shall: - (1) Assure compliance with the mandatory standards of this Order. - (2) Notify EH-1 and the appropriate Program Secretarial Officers of requests for exemptions from non-DOE Federal or State mandatory ES&H statutes or implementing directives and the final disposition of such requests, as delineated by Attachment 1.
+Program Secretarial Officers shall: - (1) Assure compliance with the mandatory standards of this Order. - (2) Review, coordinate with, and submit to the Assistant Secretary for Policy, Safety, and Environment, PE-1, requests for exemptions from the mandatory standards, as delineated by the exemption procedures of Attachment 2. - (3) Prescribe, as appropriate, additional or more stringent standards for individual facilities after appropriate consultation with PE-1, field organization management, and, as appropriate, other program Secretarial Officers. - (4) Identify needs to PE-1 for new standards to address environment, safety, and health concerns.

+b.
+Heads of Field Organizations shall:

-- (3) Review, coordinate with, and submit to the appropriate Program Secretarial Officers requests for exemptions from the mandatory standards as delineated by the exemption procedures of Attachment 2. - (4) Assure that the level of performance of safety and health is maintained consistent with the intent of the mandatory standards, for those activities under their direction. - (5) Prescribe, as appropriate, additional or more stringent standards, based on the determination that such standards are essential to safety and proper performance of their function. - (6) Identify needs to EH-1 for new standards to address environment, safety, and health concerns.
+- (1) Assure compliance with the mandatory standards of this Order. - (2) Notify PE-1 and the appropriate program Secretarial Officers of requests for exemptions from non-DOE Federal or State mandatory ES&H statutes or implementing directives and the final disposition of such requests, as delineated by Attachment 1. - (3) Review, coordinate with, and submit to the appropriate program Secretarial Officers requests for exemptions from the mandatory standards as delineated by the exemption procedures of Attachment 2.

+- (4) Assure that the level of performance of safety and health is maintained consistent with the intent of the mandatory standards, for those activities under their direction. - (5) Prescribe, as appropriate, additional or more stringent standards, based on the determination that such standards are essential to safety and proper performance of their function. - (6) Identify needs to PE-1 for new standards to address environment, safety, and health concerns.

 c.
-Assistant Secretary for Environment, Safety, and Health shall:
+Assistant Secretary, Policy, Safety, and Environment shall:

 - (1) Provide independent overview to assess the degree of compliance with the mandatory ES&H standards.
-Where noncompliance is noted, recommend corrective action and provide appropriate followup to assist DOE management in achieving compliance. - (2) Maintain cognizance of requests for exemptions from the standards which are mandatory as a result of ES&H statutes or implementing requirements in Attachment 1. - (3) Review, approve, or deny, as appropriate, and respond to requests for exemptions from the standards which are mandatory as a matter of DOE policy, as delineated by the exemption procedures of Attachment 2.
-Coordinate requests for exemptions from nuclear safety standards with NE-1 and NS-1. - (4) Review nationally recognized environment, safety and health requirements, guides, codes, and standards and prescribe those applicable to DOE activities, following appropriate review and comment by affected Departmental Elements. - (5) Determine the need for, and develop or promote the development of, new or revised standards applicable to environment, safety, and health. - (6) Act as liaison, as appropriate, with voluntary standards bodies and other Federal agencies, on environment, safety, and health standards to reflect DOE needs and requirements. - (7) Develop and assure appropriate mechanisms for maintaining and revising the standards listings of Attachment 1, Attachment 2, and Attachment 3. - (8) Provide interpretations of this Order.
+Where non-compliance is noted, recommend corrective action and provide appropriate follow-up to assist DOE management in achieving compliance. - (2) Maintain cognizance of requests for exemptions from the standards which are mandatory as a result of ES&H statutes or implementing requirements in Attachment 1. - (3) Review, approve, or deny, as appropriate, and respond to requests for exemptions from the standards which are mandatory as a matter of DOE policy, as delineated by the exemption procedures of Attachment 2. - (4) Review nationally recognized environment, safety and health requirements, guides, codes, and standards and prescribe those applicable to DOE activities, following appropriate review and comment by affected Departmental Elements. - (5) Determine the need for, and develop or promote the development of, new or revised standards applicable to environment, safety, and health. - (6) Act as liaison, as appropriate, with voluntary standards bodies and other Federal agencies, on environment, safety, and health standards to reflect DOE needs and requirements. - (7) Develop and assure appropriate mechanisms for maintaining and revising the standards listings of Attachment 1, Attachment 2, and Attachment 3. - (8) Provide interpretations of this Order.